harrycresswell/hc/content/articles/Processing-form-data-with-zapier.md

 +++
-tags = ["Automation", "Zapier", "Static sites", "Design"] topics = ["code"] title = "Processing form data using Zapier " date = "2017-03-06T21:34:41+01:00" slug = "form-data-with-zapier"
+tags = ["Automation", "Zapier", "Static sites", "Design"] topics = ["code"] title = "Using Zapier to send form data to your email address" date = "2017-03-06T21:34:41+01:00" slug = "form-data-with-zapier"
 Description = "A simple way to receive form data directly to your email using Zapier"